-One of the first recipes I posted here on Mondomulia was my mum's torta di mele.
-It was made with a simple sponge and a layer of apples, raisins and walnuts in the centre.
+One of the first recipes I posted here on Mondomulia was my mum’s Apple Tart (torta di mele).
+It’s made with a simple sponge and a layer of apples, raisins and walnuts in the centre.

 I feel more confident now at using the light, styling the food and editing the photos.
 Not to mention I’m a much better baker! ;)

 The old photos are also a reminder that there is always something more to learn and I should try to be creative and be better, every day, as I grow alongside my blog.

 This Apple Cake is after all an old recipe.
 It’s been passed down by generations in my family and my mum kept it in her battered recipe book…

 Soak a handful of raisins overnight with rum or whisky.
 This will make the cake soft and moist.